 At the border between France and Germany lies a charming city that offers a little bit of both cultures: Strasbourg.
 This warm and inviting city, which feels more like a town, is in the heart of the Alsace region in northeastern France.
-Read on for more about the mix of ancient and modern in Strasbourg.
+Read on for more about the mix of ancient and modern you’ll experience on a trip to Strasbourg.

 A unique blend of cultures